No-mind: In Japanese Zen

-This passage is actually based on a traditional zen dialogue about master Yakusan Gudo (Chinese: Yueh-shan Hung-tao c.
-745-828) which also contains phrases like non-thinking.
+This passage is actually based on a traditional Zen dialogue about master Yakusan Gudo (Chinese: Yueh-shan Hung-tao c.
+745–828) which also contains phrases like non-thinking.
 According to Cleary, it refers to ekō henshō, turning the light around, in which awareness illuminates awareness itself.
-According to Dogen scholar Masanobu Takahashi, the term hishiryō is not a state in which there is no mental activity whatsoever nor a cutting off of all thinking.
+According to Dōgen scholar Masanobu Takahashi, the term hishiryō is not a state in which there is no mental activity whatsoever nor a cutting off of all thinking.
 Instead, it refers to a state "beyond thinking and not-thinking" which Thomas Kasulis glosses as "merely accepting the presence of ideation without either affirmation or denial."
-Other Japanese Dogen scholars link the term with the realization of emptiness.
+Other Japanese Dōgen scholars link the term with the realization of emptiness.

 Kasulis understands the term phenomenologically as "pure presence of things as they are", "without affirming nor negating", without accepting nor rejecting, without believing nor disbelieving.
 In short, it is a non-conceptual, non-intentional and "prereflective mode of consciousness" which does not imply that it is an experience without content.

 Similarly, Hee-Jin Kim describes this state as "not just to transcend both thinking and not-thinking, but to realize both, in the absolutely simple and singular act of resolute sitting itself", which is "objectless, subjectless, formless, goalless and purposeless" and yet it is not "void of intellectual content as in a vacuum".
-Kim further emphasizes that nonthinking is used synonymously with emptiness by Dogen, and that it is also a kind of samadhi that is rooted in the body.
+Kim further emphasizes that nonthinking is used synonymously with emptiness by Dōgen, and that it is also a kind of samādhi that is rooted in the body.

+In his Jijuyū-Zanmai, Menzan Zuihō (1682–1769) uses the analogy of a mirror to illustrate how the Buddha's wisdom transcends the duality of thought and non-thought.
+He writes that to mistake thought (unen) for the original mind is like thinking a mirror is the same as its reflections.
+On the other hand, to regard non-thought (munen) as the real mind is the same as thinking that where no reflections occur is the mirror itself, in which case it would be no different from stone or a piece of tile.
+For Menzan, this is also like becoming attached to the backside of the mirror where no reflection exists.
+He says, "As you know, neither the reflection nor the backside of the mirror is the essential function of the mirror which, like that of the light, illuminates itself clearly.
+You must realize that the Buddha’s wisdom, like a great and perfect mirror, is far beyond the dichotomy of thought and no-thought."
+However, Menzan also says that the mirror analogy is limited, since in the case of a mirror, its reflections are caused by objects outside the mirror, but in the case of mind, Menzan states, "Nothing comes from outside."